 In 1982, Simmons Farmed Raised Catfish Processing Plant opened, growing from the 1977 idea by Yazoo City farmer Harry Simmons.
 Harry began to replace his fields with ponds for raising catfish – a clean, sustainable food that could provide delicious year-round nutrition for American families even as it protected and nurtured the environment.
 The rest, as they say, is history.
 Simmons Farm Raised Catfish, still at home in Yazoo, is a nationally-recognized brand – one that stands for American-grown and produced quality.

 Perhaps most famous is Yazoo City’s Ubon’s Barbeque of Yazoo.
 Ubon’s, the Restaurant, grew from a 5-generation family recipe for BBQ sauce, sprang into a championship-winning Memphis Barbecue Network cooking team, and eventually led to the opening of the hometown restaurant.
 The father-daughter pair, Garry and Leslie Roark, have led their team to a list of wins to rival the most prolific.
 Today, their Ubons Sauce and Ubons Bloody Mary Mix, in a variety of concoctions, can be found in specialty and grocery stores all over the United States.
 Leslie Roark Scott made appearances on the Food Network in 2015 earning her and Yazoo much fame.
 And the family isn’t done earning recognition.
-Leslie’s son, 12-year-old Jacob, is currently competing on the new Kids BBQ Championship, airing Monday nights!
-Check local listings for channel and time.
+Leslie’s son, 12-year-old Jacob, is carrying on the family tradition and competed on Kids BBQ Championship in 2016!

 With over 30 locally-owned restaurants and eateries, and a selection of the usual favorites, the only problem may come in choosing what to eat while you’re in Yazoo.
 Perhaps Mississippi Magazine said it best in their May/June 2015 issue, “Yazoo… has an eatery to fit every appetite.
 Do yourself a favor and visit more than once.”

-Insider Tip: Sundays and Mondays in the Delta (and many places) can make for slim pickings on unique places to eat.
+Insider Tip: Sundays and Mondays in the Delta (and many places in Mississippi) can make for slim pickings of unique places to eat.
 Best to plan your trip around those slow days, or research ahead of your trip to find those businesses which are open.
 For additional help in planning your trip, contact us.